TheIndra55/TRLAU-menu-hook/README.md

 Other todo items can be found in the 'Projects' tab on GitHub

-- Make use of patterns instead of hardcoded addresses
+- Make use of patterns to support more executables like Steam
-- Support Steam version for Anniversary

 ## FAQ